So, how do you make chicken wings better? Using a wet wing brine makes for a moister wing, while also giving you more crispy skin.

 Once the grill is warm, place the chicken wings around the outer edge of the cooking grate, as this is where the high indirect heat is being forced.

-Once they have reached the internal temperature mark, remove the wings from the grill and allow to cool for 5 minutes.
+Once they have reached the internal temperature mark, remove the wings from the grill and allow them to cool for 5 minutes.

 Easy Chicken Wing Brine Recipe